vladbph/cymatix-doc/README.md

 + Please watch the repo updates.
 I am in process of creating documentation and examples
 ```

-# zCymatix Natural Language Understanding(NLU) Voice/text UI platform for
+# zCymatix Natural Language Understanding(NLU) Voice/text UI platform

+For:

     - Healthcare
     - Finance
     - Electronics
     - Wearables
     - Automotive
+    - Web sites for blind
     - ...

 ### Machine learning NLU system designed for dialogues and expert systems.
 The platform uses Toth(Train Of Thought) contextual method of conversation flow tracking as well as many powerful features...
-### ___...Context is everything ...___
+### ___...Context IS everything ...___
 ## Features Highlights
+- Train Of Thought technology
 - State of the Art deduction pipeline to efficiently resolve ambiguity
-- Train Of Thought technology
 - Ability to create 1000s of utterances in few minutes
-- Supports method of embedding states, events, sensors information to maintain flow of the conversation.
-All machine learning based.
+- Supports method of embedding states, events, sensors information to maintain flow of the conversation
 - Regex layer support.
 Yes, why would you need to use ML for simple things.?
-You may, but you don't have to.
+You may, but you don't have to
+- Optional scripting support.
+    * All layers of the pipeline are ML layers, however if desired, scripting can be used
 - Idioms interpretation mechanism
-    * "I would really want to grab a bite and then go back home" => ``` { 't_intent':'NAVIGATE', 't_destination':'Home', 't_stopover':'restaurant' } ```
+    * "I would really want to grab a bite and then go back home" => ``` { 't_intent':'NAVIGATE', 't_stopover':'restaurant', 't_destination':'Home' } ```
 - Lookup labels support
     * "I want bbq chicken and new york pizza" => "I want PIZZA_KIND and PIZZA_KIND pizza" => ``` { 't_intent':'ORDER_PIZZA', 't_kind':['bbq chicken', 'new york']```
 - NLU tasks supported: